Elements FAQ

 Q: Is it possible to use RapidWeaver Classic and RapidWeaver Elements side-by-side?

-Yes, you can install and run both applications simultaneously on your Mac.
-We anticipate this scenario to be quite popular.
-It allows users to manage older projects in Classic while simultaneously migrating and developing newer projects in Elements.
+A: Yes, you can install and run both applications simultaneously on your Mac.
+We anticipate this scenario to be quite popular as it allows users to manage older projects in Classic while simultaneously migrating and developing newer projects in Elements.

 Q: Will RapidWeaver Classic be phased out and replaced by RapidWeaver Elements?